The International Cooperative Research Group

 Judith Hermanson is the Research Director of OCDC, an association of cooperative development organizations where she previously served on the Board and twice as its Chair.
 As Research Director, she leads OCDC’s research activities that seek to develop evidence about the effectiveness of the cooperative development business model and to enhance learning to improve program design and impact…Read More

-Learning and Training Manager at the ICRG
+Learning & Training Manager

 Leah Marie Lucas